The Holy Spirit or my conscience?

 I am a disciple

-You may be known all over the world or even have great riches but never allow that to define your identity.
+You may be known worldwide or have great riches, but never allow that to define you.
 Dear Christian, your identity is in Christ Jesus.
-Knowing who you are in Christ is not selfish, it is not boasting and neither is it pride.
+Knowing who you are in Christ is not selfish; it is not boasting or pride.
 Knowing your identity in Christ is the confidence to stay focused on Christ -Hebrews 12:2 and to tell others about HIM.
 It makes you want to bring others on board so they can also enjoy a new identity in Christ.

-So, if you ask me who I am in Christ?
-My answer is simple: I am everything God says that I am in His word.
+So, if you ask me who I am, my answer is simple: I am everything God says I am in His word.
 My identity in Christ helps me to reorient my priorities, purposes, and passions.

-I am not just a child of God, I am a disciple of Christ.
+I am not just a child of God but a disciple of Christ.
 A disciple is a follower and a learner, adhering to the teachings of the one they follow.
-Applied to Jesus Christ, a disciple is someone who follows and learns from the teachings of the Messiah- Luke 6:40.
+Applied to Jesus Christ, a disciple follows and learns from the teachings of the Messiah- Luke 6:40.
 In John 8:31, Jesus told the Jews who had believed in Him, “If you abide in my word, you are truly my disciples.”

-The Pharisees are bold to announce that they are the disciples of Moses-John 9:28.
-I will therefore not hide my identity I am not a disciple of Moses.
+Some Pharisees were bold enough to announce that they were Moses’s disciples in John 9:28.
+I will, therefore, not hide my identity.
+I am not a disciple of Moses.
 I am a disciple of Jesus Christ.
-In John 12:26, Jesus says “Anyone who serves Him must follow Him.“ We are to follow Jesus Christ and nobody.
+In John 12:26, Jesus says, “Anyone who serves Him must follow Him.“ We are to follow Jesus Christ and not just anybody.

 I understand what is expected of a disciple in Matthew 28:18-20.
-I can go into all nations and make disciples by sharing the good news of salvation because I have been equipped in all dimensions- I have freedom in Christ-Galatians 5:1, I have been delivered from the power of darkness into the kingdom of Christ – Colossians 1:13, therefore, I am not under any curse or bondage.
-I have also been made righteous in Christ – 1 Corinthians 1:30 and I have been given the power to speak about Christ -Acts 1:8.
+I can go into all nations and make disciples by sharing the good news of Jesus Christ because I have been equipped in all dimensions- I have freedom in Christ-Galatians 5:1, I have been delivered from the power of darkness into the kingdom of Christ – Colossians 1:13, so, I am not under any curse or bondage.
+I have also been made righteous in Christ – 1 Corinthians 1:30, and I have been given the power to speak about Christ -Acts 1:8.

 I want you to own your identity in Christ.